Does Father Travel in Time?

 Furthermore, “eternity” in the Hebrew means past, present and future—just as it does in English.

-Genesis 18:17-21 [Yehovah] asked, “Would I hide from Abraham what I am about to do, 18 since Abraham will surely become an important and populous nation, and every nation on earth will be blessed because of him?
-19 I [the Son] know him.
-He will command his children and his household after him, to obey the way of Yehovah, doing what is right and just; so that Yehovah [the Father] will bring about for Abraham what He has promised him”.
-20 Yehovah said, “Because the outcrys against Sodom and Gomorrah are so numerous, and because their sin is so very serious, 21 I’m going down now, and see if their behavior is as wicked as the reports that have come to Me.
-If not, I’ll know”.
-WE
+Genesis 18:17-21 Yehovah asked, “Should I hide what I am about to do from Abraham?
+18 since Abraham will certainly become an important and populous nation, and every nation on earth will be blessed thru him?”
+19 I [the Son] have selected him to command his children and their families after him, to obey the way of Yehovah [the Father], by doing what is right and just, so that Yehovah will bring about for Abraham what He has promised him.
+20 Yehovah said, “Because the outcries against Sodom and Gomorrah are so numerous, and because their sin is so very serious, 21 I’m going down now to see if their actions are as bad as the outcries that have come up to Me.
+If not, I will know.”

 Note that the operative word in the following Scripture, “declaring” (Heb. nagad) is translated as “tell” 222 times in the KJV.
 So it is not saying that Yehovah is necessarily “causing” all of the events of eternity, rather His prophecies “tell” us the end results.

-Isaiah 46:9-10 Recall the former events of antiquity; because I’m Elohim, and there is no other; I’m Elohim, and there’s no one like Me; 10 declaring the end from the beginning, and from ancient times things that havent been done yet.
-I say: My purposes will be established, and I’ll do the things I delight in; WE
+Isaiah 46:9-10 Remember the events of antiquity, because I’m Elohim, and there is no other, I’m Elohim, and there’s no one like Me, 10 declaring the end from the beginning, and from ancient times things that haven’t been done yet.
+I say that My purposes will be established, and I’ll do the things I delight in.

-This is not to imply that Yehovah does not intervene—eliminating certain outcomes that are not to His liking, as He did in Sodom and Gomorrah.
-Yehovah can do anything that He wants to:
+This is not to imply that Yehovah doesn’t intervene—eliminating certain outcomes that are not to His liking, as He did in Sodom and Gomorrah.
+Yehovah can do anything He wants to:

-Matthew 19:26 Yeshua looked at them intently and said, “With humans it is impossible, but anything is possible with Yehovah”. —The Testimony of Yeshua, Gabriel Version (GV)
+Matthew 19:26 Yeshua (Jesus) looked at them intently and said, “It is impossible for people, but anything is possible with Yehovah [Yehovah].”

 So if Yehovah can travel in time (from our perspective), then can Yehovah make people travel in time as well?
 Does the Bible ever address that?